Project-MONAI/tutorials/generative/3d_ldm/README.md

   <img src="./figs/syn_cor.png" width="30%" >
 </p>

+### 4. Questions and bugs

+- For questions relating to the use of MONAI, please use our [Discussions tab](https://github.com/Project-MONAI/MONAI/discussions) on the main repository of MONAI.
+- For bugs relating to MONAI functionality, please create an issue on the [main repository](https://github.com/Project-MONAI/MONAI/issues).
+- For bugs relating to the running of a tutorial, please create an issue in [this repository](https://github.com/Project-MONAI/Tutorials/issues).

 ### Reference
 [1] [Rombach, Robin, et al. "High-resolution image synthesis with latent diffusion models."
 CVPR 2022.](https://openaccess.thecvf.com/content/CVPR2022/papers/Rombach_High-Resolution_Image_Synthesis_With_Latent_Diffusion_Models_CVPR_2022_paper.pdf)